sashastadler/crunge-notes/Notes/Locations/King's Call.md

 ##### The Witch's Coven

-Headquarters of The Witch's Coven.
-A place to stay.
+Headquarters of The [Witch's Coven](../Organizations/Witch's%20Coven.md).
+Has place to stay and food to eat, but they don't like non-witches staying there.

 #### Burnt End